mindforce/cakephp-rear-engine/README.md

 RearEngine is designed and developed to use the power and flexibility of CakePHP for creation lightweight user interfaces with a minimum amount of time.

-Warning!
+**Warning!
 It is early development stage.
 Do not use in real projects.
-The production version will be released after the official release keykphp
+The production version will be released after the official release CakePHP**

 ## Installing RearEngine via composer